kaede0e/lingonberry_genomics/4_phenylpropanoid_anthocyanin_pathways.md

 - Subtropical blueberry paper (Cui et al. 2022) performed GO enrichment analysis and tissue-specific expression profiles (Figure 6).
 Cuticle formation pathway is highlighted for similar type of analysis (Figure 7).
 - Another blueberry paper (Yu et al. 2019) is a good example showing flavonoid biosynthesis pathways in berries, directly highlighting the differentially expressed genes (DEGs) identified by different berry developmental stages on KEGG map (Figure 5).

-Methods (use Colle, et al. 2019 resource):
+Example methods from above papers: (use Colle, et al. 2019 resource):
 1. Look to see in Orthofinder if I have flavonoid biosynthesis genes categorized as orthologous in lingonberry and start from there.
 2. If not, then get the NCBI sequences from this V. corymbosum genome and download .fasta sequences.
 3. BLAST enzymatic genes to lingonberry genome.
 4. Annotate those genes with obvious "genes" annotation.
 5. Align RNAseq to the genome, try to quantify expression levels.
-6. Cui et al. used [StringTie](https://ccb.jhu.edu/software/stringtie/) to calculate the gene expression levels, and [DESeq2](http://bioconductor.org/packages/devel/bioc/vignettes/DESeq2/inst/doc/DESeq2.html) to perform differentially expressed genes analysis - more of a statistical implications of whether to call something significalty more/less expressed. \
+6. Cui et al. used [StringTie](https://ccb.jhu.edu/software/stringtie/) to calculate the gene expression levels, and [DESeq2](http://bioconductor.org/packages/devel/bioc/vignettes/DESeq2/inst/doc/DESeq2.html) to perform differentially expressed genes analysis - more of a statistical implications of whether to call something significalty more/less expressed.
-DESeq2 seems to appear in other papers too so maybe I should give it a try.